SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "Do you think Fluttershy likes you?"
 Pinkie asked.

 Rainbow thought for a moment before answering, eventually she said, "I don't know, sometimes I think she does and others I don't.
-At this party while you two danced I was distracted and put my wing around her, at first she leaned into it, I thought that was a sign, but then I tensed up when Rarity was looking, I probably ruined the moment… Then she went real quick to get a drink and left the room with Rarity."
+At this party while you two danced I was distracted and put my wing around her.
+At first, she leaned into it, I thought that was a sign, but then I tensed up when Rarity was looking, I probably ruined the moment… Then she went real quick to get a drink and left the room with Rarity."

 Pinkie responded, "Maybe you should ask Rarity what they did, they could have been just using the bathroom."